 8. Be an expert source

-Establish yourself as a recognizable subject matter export by becoming an expert source for writers, journalists, and other reputable content creators.
+Establish yourself as a recognizable subject matter expert by becoming an expert source for writers, journalists, and other reputable content creators.
 As an expert source, your insights and quotes will be used in local or national newspapers, magazines, and online articles.

 9. Be consistent